ashish-brahma/portfolio/README.md

 # Portfolio

-Welcome to my static portfolio website!
+Welcome to my portfolio website!

 *Backend development is underway.*

+**UPDATE (NOV 2024)**: Content now loads dynamically from snippet files.
+Templating will be added soon.

 ## What works
+- Section Indicator
 - Links
 - Buttons

 ## What does not work (TODO)
 - Dropdowns
 - Contact Form
-- Section Indicator

 ### PS